-If you are filing bankruptcy you will have to decide whether to file for chapter 7 or chapter 13 bankruptcy.
-Chapter 7 bankruptcy can eliminate unsecured debt in a short amount of time.
-Chapter 13 bankruptcy can consolidate debt while you retain possession of your property.
+Our clients file chapter 7 or chapter 13 bankruptcy.
+Chapter 7 bankruptcy can quickly eliminate unsecured debt, but there are income restrictions.
+Chapter 13 bankruptcy can consolidate debt into a 5 year repayment plan while the client retains property such as a home in foreclosure.
 The first step toward making this important decision is to call our bankruptcy lawyer at (916) 596-1018 for a free consultation.

 The Automatic Stay